sn99/Optimizing-linux/README.md

 3. Edit `Makefile` and change `EXTRAVERSION` to add something.
 For example, "EXTRAVERSION = \<yourname>".

-4. Now run `make xconfig`.
+4. (You might wanna see next subtopic before doing this) Now run `make xconfig`.
 Now a lot of optimizations are possible here and a lot of dead code and modules can be removed and enabled.
 Let's go the safe road for now.
     - Now one of the best thing you can do is no longer build for a generic kernel.
 Select
         ```markdown
         -  Processor type and features